Indian movies depicting dementia

 Usefulness/ reliability note: The film provides an excellent depiction to understand one possible scenario of how symptoms may appear and the sort of challenges they may present, and how care can be done.
 The behavior challenges, family conflicts and social problems shown give an insight into possible problems families may face.
 However the diagnosis aspect is left nebulous, and the movie may mislead viewers into thinking that the type of dramatic intervention shown in the movie is medically safe and effective in reversing dementia.
 Viewers should talk to doctors to understand what appropriate interventions can be tried out.

-How to watch (data from Oct 2022): DVD was earlier available at (may be back, so check again) Flipkart.com link to buy the DVD Opens in new window.
+How to watch: DVD was earlier available at (may be back, so check again) Flipkart.com link to buy the DVD Opens in new window.

 [back to top]